 Owyhee Wilderness Motor Vehicle Livestock Herding

-The same Senate Subcommittee heard this bill on April 21 as well.
+The same Senate Subcommittee heard this bill on April 21, 2018 as well.
 The House companion bill is HR 2171.
 This bill would allow virtually unlimited motor vehicle use in the six Owyhee Canyonlands Wildernesses in Idaho for ranchers and cowboys to monitor, herd and gather livestock.
 Such motor vehicle use would dramatically harm the wilderness character of these Wildernesses and would be unprecedented in the National Wilderness Preservation System.
 Wilderness Watch and Friends of the Clearwater submitted detailed testimony opposing the bill, and we organized a separate sign-on letter of 14 conservation organizations opposing it.
 We also sent out an action alert for activists to submit testimony directly to the Senate committee.
 The Bureau of Land Management (BLM) also testified strongly in opposition.

-• Read our testimony.
+• Read our testimony

-• Read the sign-on letter.
+• Read the sign-on letter

-Congress has introduced a number of bad sportsmen’s bills that would harm Wilderness, and unfortunately the bills keep getting worse.
+In 2018, Congress introduced a number of bad sportsmen’s bills that would harm Wilderness, and unfortunately the bills kept getting worse.
 In the House, HR 528 (Benishek, R-MI), the Recreational Fishing and Hunting Heritage Act, would effectively repeal the 1964 Wilderness Act.
 This bill would allow unlimited habitat manipulation and development, including temporary road construction, for actions to purportedly facilitate hunting, fishing, recreational shooting, or wildlife conservation.
 The bill would amend the Wilderness Act to place such projects and activities on par with preserving wilderness character, as the purpose of the Wilderness Act.
 The bill would also exempt all such projects in Wilderness from environmental review.

-In the Senate, the Bipartisan Sportsmen’s Act (Murkowski, R-AK) passed the full Senate on April 20 as part of S. 2012, the Energy Policy Modernization Act.
+In the Senate, the Bipartisan Sportsmen’s Act (Murkowski, R-AK) passed the full Senate on April 20, 2018 as part of S. 2012, the Energy Policy Modernization Act.
 The wilderness-damaging portion includes language that would open up all Wildernesses to commercial filming for the first time, though the language has been modified somewhat from the original language.
 On May 25, the House adopted a substitute for S. 2012 under the same bill number that passed the full House that day.
 This House version of S. 2012 contains wilderness-damaging provisions that would essentially gut the Wilderness Act and allow unlimited habitat manipulations if done for any reason even remotely connected with hunting, fishing, shooting, or wildlife management.
 Other bad provisions include a legislative de-listing of the gray

 Wildlife Refuges and National Preserves in Alaska.
 A conference committee will now work out differences between the Senate and House versions.Photos: River of No Return Lodge (WW file photo); Bruneau-Jarbidge Rivers Wilderness by Bob Wick